 I believe that making sure we are on the same page is the key to keeping you happy with my work and avoiding unnecessary delays due to miscommunication.
 I conduct solid research to better understand and align what you and your end users are looking for in a website.
 This saves you time and money in the long run.

-If you aren’t willing to work through the discovery process with me, then you might as well find someone on Craigslist who will do a cheap website for you.
+If you aren’t willing to work through this discovery process with me, and simply want to dictate how you want your site to look and function, then you might as well find someone on Craigslist who will do a cheap website for you.

 Listen, I’m going to be frank, in order to make sure your website will yield the results you want to see, it is imperative that I get to know your company, and what your goals and expectations are, so I can develop a website that works for you.